 Exposure is a behavioral technique that has powerful cognitive effects.
 It can radically change the way we view ourselves as well as setting us back on course to lead the life that we want to lead, unencumbered by fear.

-Please Contact Us if you would like to speak to a psychologist about how Exposure Therapy might be helpful to you.
+Please Contact Us at the Cognitive Behavior Therapy Center of Southern California if you would like to speak to a psychologist about how Exposure Therapy might be helpful to you.